 "You're OK!
 You're OK.
 You didn't hurt yourself.
 You are fine.
 You did it!
 You walked!"

 And it was.
-The bump hurt, but not badly.
-The suddenness of the fall frightened her and that hurt more, so she cried in fear.
+The bump hurt, but it was the suddenness of the fall that had frightened her and that hurt more, so she cried in fear.

 On some level your child understands this but still has a basic need for you to protect them from bad things.
 When that need isn't met, because we can't possibly catch every fall and prevent every bruise, something else has to take it's place.